Over the years, Facebook marketing has always been an Achilles heel for me.

 Of course you need to grow your friends list in order to utilize this method.
 But that’s easy enough.
 Just search for some leaders and competitors in your niche right though the Facebook search bar.
 As you find them one by one, you can send a friend request.
 Most marketers accept friend requests even from people they don’t know.

-Plus, when they see all the snazzy, inspirational posts you created with Autopixar they’ll know you’re active on Facebook and serious about success. 😉
+Plus, when they see all your snazzy, inspirational posts they’ll know you’re active on Facebook and serious about success. 😉

 Found your Facebook experience very interesting.
 I too am not very social but have been trying Facebook and now I can see that my approach is quite wrong.
 Have picked up some ideas from your post.
 Thank you.

 Another helpful and informative post!
 I am also trying to gain some traction with my FB marketing so this was a timely article.

 I shared it on FB and hope someone will answer the question that you asked.